Darxo/Hardened/README.md

 - The amount of helmet paint used by the player is now counted in the statistics flag `PaintUsedOnHelmets`
 - The amount of Injuries Treated with Bandages is now counted under the statistics flag `InjuriesTreatedWithBandage`
 - The amount of armor attachments used by the player is now counted in the statistics flag `ArmorAttachementsApplie`
-- Body Armor and Helmet `Condition` is now always set to `ConditionMax` at the end of the `create` function
+- Weapons, Body Armor and Helmet `Condition` is now always set to `ConditionMax` at the end of the `create` function
 - Add new `HD_RecoveredHitpointPct = 0.15` member for `unhold_racial` allowing you to set a variable pct of hitpoints recovered per turn
 - NPCs now have 2 bag slots by default (down from 4)
 - Add `HD_getBrush` function for `item.nut` which returns the brushname representing that item currently.
 Or `null`, if the item is not represented by a brush